 “Join my free webinar to learn the secrets you don’t know about!”

-Here’s the secret: you don’t need all of that stuff.
+But here’s a secret: you don’t need all of that stuff.

-Okay you need some of it.
+Okay, you need some of it.
 But you have most of what you need already and you’re not focusing enough attention on that.

 When is all of your business magic going to happen, exactly?
 It doesn’t happen when you’re in learning mode, it happens when you’re in action mode.
 (And as it so happens, the best learning happens when you’re just doing it.)